Azure/application-gateway-kubernetes-ingress/docs/tutorial.md

 | `UnhealthyThreshold` | 3 |

 ## Enable Cookie based Affinity
-As outlined in the [documentations](https://docs.microsoft.com/en-us/azure/application-gateway/application-gateway-components#http-settings), Application Gateway supports cookie based affinity enabling which it can direct subsequent traffic from a user session to the same server for processing.
+As outlined in the [Azure Application Gateway Documentation](https://docs.microsoft.com/en-us/azure/application-gateway/application-gateway-components#http-settings), Application Gateway supports cookie based affinity enabling which it can direct subsequent traffic from a user session to the same server for processing.

 ### Example
 ```yaml